logo

 Soft clay is easier to dig through than compacted rock or frozen ground.
 The harder the soil, the more power is required at depth.

-Tip: Use certified +70 points inspection reports available on makana.com to check if the machine’s hydraulics have been tested under full load.
+Tip: use certified 75+ point inspection reports to check if the machine's hydraulics have been tested under full load.

 3. Space constraints on site